If you are using PostgreSQL, you have to create a database for Plume.

 Before starting Plume, you’ll need to create a configuration file, called

-Here is a sample of what you should put inside.
+Here is a sample of what you should put inside for GNU/Linux and Mac OS X systems.

-# The address of the database # (replace USER, PASSWORD, PORT and DATABASE_NAME with your values) # # If you are using SQlite, use the path of the database file (`plume.db` for instance) DATABASE_URL=postgres://USER:PASSWORD@IP:PORT/DATABASE_NAME # For PostgreSQL: migrations/postgres # For SQlite: migrations/sqlite MIGRATION_DIRECTORY=migrations/postgres # The domain on which your instance will be available BASE_URL=plu.me # Secret key used for private cookies and CSRF protection # You can generate one with `openssl rand -base64 32` ROCKET_SECRET_KEY= # Mail settings MAIL_SERVER=smtp.example.org MAIL_USER=example MAIL_PASSWORD=123456 MAIL_HELO_NAME=example.org MAIL_ADDRESSfirstname.lastname@example.org
+# The address of the database # (replace USER, PASSWORD, PORT and DATABASE_NAME with your values) # # If you are using SQlite, use the full path of the database file (`plume.db` for instance) # Windows user's paths are backslashes, change them to forward slashes #DATABASE_URL=/etc/path/to/Plume/plume.db DATABASE_URL=postgres://USER:PASSWORD@IP:PORT/DATABASE_NAME # For PostgreSQL: migrations/postgres # For SQlite: migrations/sqlite MIGRATION_DIRECTORY=migrations/postgres # The domain on which your instance will be available BASE_URL=plu.me # Secret key used for private cookies and CSRF protection # You can generate one with `openssl rand -base64 32` ROCKET_SECRET_KEY= # Mail settings # If you don't want to setup a mail server and/or address for plume # and don't plan to use the "password reset" feature, # you can comment these lines.
+MAIL_SERVER=smtp.example.org MAIL_USER=example MAIL_PASSWORD=123456 MAIL_HELO_NAME=example.org MAIL_ADDRESSemail@example.com

 For more information about what you can put in your